learn-co-curriculum/dsc-dimensionality-reduction-lab/README.md

 In this lab you will:

-- Implement the PCA algorithm using scikit-learn library
+- Implement PCA using the scikit-learn library
 - Determine the optimal number of n components when performing PCA by observing the explained variance
 - Plot the decision boundary of classification experiments to visually inspect their performance